 It was first launched in 2012 as an informal network of different initiatives, associations and institutions, before becoming a non-profit organisation on April 29, 2013.
 Among the founding members were Ste Schwartz, Katy Fox, Georges Moes, Thierry Helminger, Frank Adams and Stephanie Klaedtke.

-Active members constitute the association’s board and coordinate the association and its activities on a voluntary basis.
+Active members constitute the association’s board and they coordinate the association and its activities on a voluntary basis.

 SEED Luxembourg is a member of the European Coordination Let's Liberate Diversity!.